tdilauro/Simplified-wiki/ThirdPartyTODO.md

-Things we need (or at least should ask for) from third parties.
+Unanswered questions, and things we need (or at least should ask for) from third parties.

 ## Elsewhere in NYPL